security-force-monitor/research-handbook/source/units_relations.rst

 Guidance on use
 ~~~~~~~~~~~~~~~

-We use this field to define the nature of the relationship between the unit that is the subject of the claim (as described in `Unit Relation: Unit Identifier`_) and the other unit described in `Unit Relation: Related Unit Identifier`_.
+We use this field to define the nature of the relationship between the unit that is the subject of the claim (as described in ``relation:unit:refs:assertion``) and the other unit described in ``relation:related_unit:refs:assertion``.
 There are only two values that can be used by the researcher in this attribute:

- - ``child`` to define a hierarchic relationship.
+ - ``child-of`` to define a hierarchic relationship.
 The unit specified in `Unit Relation: Related Unit Identifier`_ is the parent of the unit in `Unit Relation: Unit Identifier`_.
- - ``member`` to define a membership relationship.
+ - ``member-of`` to define a membership relationship.
 The unit specified in `Unit Relation: Unit Identifier`_ is a member of the unit noted in `Unit Relation: Related Unit Identifier`_.

 The values included in this field are used to build the organizational structure of a branch of the security forces.
 This is discussed in more detail in the documentation for the attribute `Unit Relation: Related Unit Identifier`_.